 The site sits within an area characterised as low hills with limited undulations.
-As such it experiences limited slope or topographic variation, nevertheless, the site sits near a high point in the local area and does experience a rise of approx. 4-5 m from the east to west.
+As such it experiences limited slope or topographic variation, nevertheless, the site sits falls away from the road approx. near a high point in the local area and does experience a rise of approx. 7m from Swallow Drive the rear south east corner.

 Contours and spots levels are provided on the accompanying survey plan as well as the topographic plan provided at Figure 2 and demonstrate the limited relief.
-The site does not accommodate any natural watercourses, or any other features of topographical significance, however does provide a shallow drainage depression in the eastern sections.
+The site does not accommodate any natural watercourses, or any other features of topographical significance.